drschwabe/express-static-routes/README.md

-## express static route generator
+## express static routes

-Defines a route for any .html pages that don't already have one.
+Creates a route for any .html pages that don't already have one.

-Useful if you want to make server side variables available to otherwise static pages, or simply to enable a cleaner route to all of your static pages (ie- "html/about-us.html" becomes "/about" )
+Useful if you want to make server side variables available to otherwise static pages, or simply to enable a cleaner route to all of your static pages (ie- "about-us.html" becomes available at "/about" )

 #### Install
 ```
-npm install express-static-route-generator
+npm install express-static-routes

+var esr = require('express-static-routes')
 ```

 #### Usage